 The steps below show you how to invest in iShares UK Property UCITS ETF in as little as ten minutes:

-- Step 1: Open an account with top iShares UK Property UCITS ETF broker eToro
+- Step 1: Open an account with a iShares UK Property UCITS ETF broker of your choice

 - Step 2: Fund your account through one of the available deposit methods

-- Step 3: Search for the iShares UK Property UCITS ETF using eToro’s search bar
+- Step 3: Search for the iShares UK Property UCITS ETF using the search bar

 - Step 5: Keep track of your position and collect dividend payments

 One of the most crucial components when researching how to invest in iShares UK Property UCITS ETF is choosing a reliable broker.
 However, with so many brokers on offer in the marketplace today, it can seem a daunting prospect to analyse and select from many options.

 One broker is eToro.
 Commonly thought of as a copy trading platform, eToro boasts over 20 million users from a large number of countries.
 In addition to this vast user base, eToro is also regulated by the FCA and the FSCS in the UK – meaning that they ensure a high level of protection for their users’ money and data.